psu13/mutable-hakyll/posts/one-site-to-stream-them-all.md

 and mostly don't come close to the dreams of the "giant Tivo in the sky" ideal.

-All of the various interfaces have generally poor and tedious facilities for navigating to the game you want to watch, esp. if you are trying to watch the game after it has started.
+All of the various interfaces have generally poor and tedious facilities for navigating to the game you want to watch, especially if you are trying to watch the game after it has started but before it has finished.
+Most will only allow you to play the game live or later play a "replay" of the game several hours after the fact, as if serving a video stream to you "in real time" is somehow different than serving one that is delayed a bit.
+I don't begin to understand the complications here, but I do know that YouTube and Twitch can both do this with video game streamers so ... to coin a phrase ... [why don't they just](./why-dont-they-just.html) do it?

 Apple TV+ has the distinction of shipping with a UI that shows you every score in every game whether you wanted to know them or not.
 Which is great for when you are a bit late to